openziti/desktop-edge-win/doc/dns/resolution.md

 so that a human can enter a well-known name and expect to be able to access the resource by name.

 In order to interact with DNS the Ziti Desktop Edge for Windows will start a small DNS server of its own.
-The purpose of this DNS server is to allow for targeted DNS requests to be sent to the Ziti Desktop Edge for Windows service.
+The purpose of this DNS server is to allow DNS requests made by Windows to be sent to the Ziti Desktop Edge for Windows.
+There, these DNS requests are used to identify the [Ziti Service](https://openziti.github.io/ziti/services/overview.html?tabs=create-service-ui) which to be intercepted.
+If a match is found the associated IPv4 address is returned that corresponds to the intercepted Ziti Service.

-These DNS requests will be used to convert the intercept name of a Ziti Service to an IP address that is mapped to the Ziti Overlay Network.
-This server will listen on the IP address specified in the configuration by the parameter named `TunIpv4` and will listen on port 53.
+The server will listen on the IP address specified in the configuration by the parameter named `TunIpv4` and listens on port 53.

 ## DNS Resolution